dimosoftuni/CalculatorProject/README.md

 This is Project to learn Git
+Some of the basic commands